 - Once you leave the confines of the classroom or the password-protected sections of the website, you have a more difficult time claiming fair use.

 - More information on fair use

 You may use images, texts and recordings in a public forum if the copyright of the material has expired.
 You are responsible for doing the appropriate research to confirm material is in public domain.
 Here are a few resources:

 When posting on social media and the university’s website, Willamette students and employees will observe the university’s policies concerning copyright and intellectual property.

-Contact Marketing & Communications if you are unable to determine whether you have permission to use something.
+Contact the following staff if you are unable to determine whether you have permission to use something: